Q: Are there scholarships available for this program?

-- Women’s Circles and Family Circles help to strengthen a community and develop your neutral, moderate communications with human kind.
+- Women’s Circles, Men’s Circles, Community and Family Circles help to strengthen a group and develop neutral, moderate communications with human kind.
 It involves a level of patience with where a person is at which is very healing for individuals and the villages we are trying to create and sustain.
-Hosting a women’s circle in your community once a month or on the eight holidays can bring ritual and meaning to your practice.
+Hosting a circle in your community once a month or on the eight holidays can bring ritual and meaning to your practice.
 Focus work with specific archetypes of people can help you to love this work even more.
-SouLodge tends to attract a good many self-contained goddesses such as Artemis, Hestia and Athena types, and having this in common helps us to align in our language and actions which makes it a joy to be a part of, live and online.
+SouLodge tends to attract a good many self-contained types, and having this in common helps us to align in our language and actions which makes it a joy to be a part of, live and online.

 - Retreats allow your people to come and restore and replenish their spirits and gather for longer periods of time, with greater opportunity for establishing intimacy.
 Skill-sharing, song-sharing and ritual practice for a weekend or several days can also weave an element of community that is much needed in the culture.

 - Workshops where you share your personal knowledge and skills are very useful in a world where people are hungry for good teachings about how to live, how to eat, how to rest, how to create, how to heal, how to parent, how to manifest, how to connect with the elements, gods, goddesses, and self.